stolostron/rhacm-docs/manage_applications/app_lifecycle.md

 ## Deploying application resources
 {: #app_deploy}

-{{site.data.keyword.mcm_notm}} supports multiple options for the deployment of deployable objects and Helm charts.
+Red Hat Advanced Cluster Management for Kubernetes supports multiple options for the deployment of deployable objects and Helm charts.
 The deployment option that you use can depend upon whether you need to deploy to a single cluster or multiple clusters and the frequency that you need to deploy updates.
 For more information, see [Deploying an application resource](deployment_app.md).

 ## Managing applications with the console
 {: #app_gui}

 The console includes an applications dashboard for managing the application lifecycle.
-You can use the {{site.data.keyword.gui_short}} dashboard to create and manage application, subscriptions, channels, and placement rules.
-You can also use the {{site.data.keyword.gui_short}} view the status of your applications, channels, subscriptions, and related deployments.
+You can use the console dashboard to create and manage application, subscriptions, channels, and placement rules.
+You can also use the console to view the status of your applications, channels, subscriptions, and related deployments.

 The dashboard includes enhanced capabilities, which your developers and operations personnel can use to create, deploy, update, manage, visualize, and monitor applications across your clusters.
 With this application dashboard, you can complete the following tasks: